kloeckner-i/ember-cli-mirage-graphql/README.md

     In this example the mapping is for a relationship; however, you may map any field type.

+    String values will be used to map field names from your query to match those in your Mirage database.

+    Function values will be used to filter records and will run after any variable filtering and related data fetching.
+This allows for complex record filtering that can't be done with variables alone.
    */
   fieldsMap: {
     Person: { // fields are mapped on a per-type basis